Hoylake Beach Management Plan

-This article is written by Cheshire Wildlife Trust and its local group Wirral Wildlife, using the guidance issued to Wirral Borough Council by Natural England, and with further advice on geomorphology, sediment accretion and estuarine habitats from coastal experts who know Wirral.
-Coastal change is natural; we are fortunate that here it is providing new habitat to help tackle the climate, environmental and well-being emergencies we face.
+The article below was written by Cheshire Wildlife Trust and its local group Wirral Wildlife, using the guidance issued to Wirral Borough Council by Natural England, and with further advice on geomorphology, sediment accretion and estuarine habitats from coastal experts who know Wirral.
+Coastal change is natural; we are fortunate that here it is providing new habitat to help tackle the climate, environmental and wellbeing emergencies we face.

 During the last ice age, Wirral was under a thick layer of ice.
 This gouged out the Dee Estuary and pressed down our part of the earth's crust.
 Since the ice melted about 10,000 years ago, the Dee Estuary has been slowly filling up with nutrient-rich sand and mud, known as sediment.
 The sediment comes mostly from the sea, by longshore drift along the North Wales coast.
 It is this accumulated sediment that makes the Wirral shores internationally important for nature conservation.
 It is full of worms, snails, crabs and other invertebrates.
 On these feed the thousands of birds which winter here, which would not be able to survive without this rich food.

 The seabeds of the Dee and Mersey estuaries also store lots of carbon that has been absorbed over thousands of years, sealed underwater.
 If disturbed, this carbon is released, making our climate warmer and our seas more acidic.
-Readers will know about the effects of the climate emergency and current efforts to tackle it through the COP26 conference: we are part of nature, not separate from it.
-Salt marsh is one of the best habitats at taking carbon dioxide out of the atmosphere, on a par with peatlands and woodlands.
+Readers will know about the effects of the climate emergency and current efforts to tackle this: we are part of nature, not separate from it.
+Salt marsh is one of the best habitats at taking carbon dioxide out of the atmosphere, on a par with peatlands and woodlands, while vegetated sand dunes fix appreciable amounts.
+Bare sand fixes little carbon.
 (See Natural England report cited at end).

 Sea levels have fluctuated widely since the last ice age and are currently rising as a result of increasing sea temperatures.
 Our piece of crust has been slowly coming up again since the weight of ice was removed, so the net sea level rise at Liverpool is currently about 5mm a year - which does not sound much until it is added up over a century and more.
+Currently sand accretion at Hoylake is faster than sea level rise, and the geomorphological report done by Royal Haskoning (published February 2022) expects this to continue for the next 50 years.
 Our coasts are dynamic places, always changing.
 For the last century many of our coasts have been "frozen" in place by coastal defences.
 Can and should this be continued?

 To help answer this, the national government has put in place a Shoreline Management Plan (SMP), about which there were local public meetings in 2012.
 Rev. Paul Rooney, Head of Geography and Environmental Science at Liverpool Hope University tells us that there has been a "tectonic change" in knowledge of coastal processes in the last 20 years - but we still cannot accurately predict the future from the past.

 So what about Hoylake?
 The SMP decision for North Wirral, made by national experts, is to "hold the line" i.e. maintain the existing hard defences for at least 50 years from when the plan was made.
 After that defences may be removed at Leasowe Bay and natural sand dunes encouraged to take over.
+Before the 19th century, there were sand dunes all the way from West Kirby to New Brighton.
 The SMP principle is to work with nature - but Liverpool Bay is not entirely natural, being affected by the canalisation of the Dee and Mersey and the dredging of the Liverpool Port approaches for shipping.
+(See Facebook page Hoylake beach – the Evidence).
 At Hoylake, the energy of the water and sediment supply are key.
-The Hoyle Lake is now full of sediment.
+The Hoyle Lake, a former deep anchorage just offshore, is now full of sediment, so the sand brought by the sea is all coming towards Wirral.
 Hilbre and the East Hoyle Bank break some of the energy of the waves, tides and currents.
-So sand and some mud is being deposited on Hoylake shore, raising its level to the point where it provides excellent conditions for specialist plants.
+The result is sand and a little mud is being deposited on Hoylake shore, raising its level to the point where the sea rarely reaches the promenade, and conditions are excellent for specialist plants.
 The colonisation by coastal plants is the result.
-Sand dunes are wonderful habitats for a suite of fascinating plants which we need to respect and which provide us with service by holding the sand together, so less blows inland.
-An on-going study of Hoylake shore by an expert professional botanist (Joshua Styles) has so far (by spring 2021) recorded 110 plant species, including twelve rare and unusual ones of at least regional significance.
+Sand dunes are wonderful habitats for a suite of fascinating plants which we need to respect and which provide us with service by holding the sand together, so less blows inland onto the promenade.
+An on-going study of Hoylake shore by an expert professional botanist (Joshua Styles) has so far (by summer 2022) recorded 180 plant species, including twenty-four rare and unusual ones of national or regional significance.
+Most of the species are now those characteristic of sand dune rather than salt marsh.
+Natural England opinion (see guidance) is that at Hoylake the balance would be more towards sand dune than salt marsh, and certainly this is what the developing vegetation indicates.
+This new sand dune habitat, known as embryo dune, is itself rare in the UK, where most coasts are eroding, and is very valuable in wildlife terms.
+It has considerable protection under the legislation that governs internationally important wildlife sites (formerly EU Habitats Directive, now transposed into UK law through the Environment Act 2021).
 Spartina (Cord-grass) occupies much less than 5% of the vegetated area.
-All the species are native to the UK.
-Most of the species are now those characteristic of sand dune rather than salt marsh.
+Almost all the plant species present are native to the UK.
 This excellent collection has arrived naturally, because the shore provides the correct environment for their needs.
 This special and natural environment we now have on our shore is why every time the vegetation has been sprayed or scraped off, it returns.
-Natural England opinion (see guidance) is that at Hoylake the balance would be more towards sand dune than salt marsh, but detailed studies are needed to test this.
-These have now been commissioned by Wirral Borough Council.

 In 2000, a report by Dr Alan Jemmett (then Dee Estuary Conservation Officer, now head of Merseyside Environmental Advisory Service) looked at the Hoylake foreshore and did a report to Wirral BC, which judged the continued removal of vegetation to be "unsustainable" on ecological and financial grounds.
+Just the current amount of sand arriving is equivalent to at least 11 large lorries daily.
 With money needed for other matters, surely we should embrace the natural opportunity that has developed on our coast.

 At Parkgate, well up the Dee where there is less movement of waves, mostly mud was deposited, leading to permanent salt marsh.
 In contrast, Red Rocks Nature Reserve, round the corner from Hoylake shore, has been allowed to develop fairly naturally for the last twenty years.
-Here a new salt marsh, reed-marsh and sand-dune line have formed and are still increasing.
+Here a complex of new salt marsh, reed-marsh and sand-dune line have formed and are still increasing.
 In these new habitats natterjack toads sing, rare moths breed and much other wildlife is flourishing.
-Rats, mosquitoes and cord-grass are not problems at Red Rocks.
+A survey this year by Wirral Amphibian and Reptile Group found that common and even natterjack toads are starting to move into the western end of the new Hoylake habitat.
+Rats and cord-grass are not major problems at Red Rocks.
 West Kirby beach by the Sailing Centre is kept clear of plants by mechanical methods.

 Money is tight - is our money best used making the climate and environmental emergencies worse?
-Or could it be used to manage the natural sediments, keeping open sand where an amenity beach is needed and access for RNLI?
-Wirral Borough Council has at long last agreed to have a proper scientific investigation done, as Dr Jemmett recommended two decades back, to model what would develop naturally on this beach.
+Or could it be used to manage the natural sediments e.g. keeping easy access for RNLI.

 Look ahead 50-100 years.
 Sea level will continue to rise.
 Dunes and saltmarsh would protect the sea wall.
 What would our grandchildren want us to do?